 Example 9.
-I promised that I would prove that the fundamental group of the figure 8 is the free group $F_2$ on two generators.
-One way to do this is to apply Theorem 1 to the snowflake cover of the figure 8.
+We proved in class, using the Seifert-van Kampen theorem, that the fundamental group of the figure 8 is the free group F_2 on two generators.
+A different proof can be obtained by applying Theorem 1 to the snowflake cover of the figure 8.
 I will sketch how this can be done in Section 7.
-A different proof will be given in class.